dikortis/LetsTalkETC/Episodes/Episode_6.md

-and then you see people on the reddit you're like I'm sitting there going alright you know what I'm in I want it let's let's do this yeah there's no possible there's no business case for
+and then you see people on the reddit you're like I'm sitting there going alright you know what I'm in I want it let's let's do this there's no possible there's no business case for
 East